GayatriPraharshita187/bvrith-de-c1-team11-fitpulse-wellness-analytics-hub/synthetic_data_assumptions.md

 ## 1. Synthetic Data Boundary

-This project uses synthetic educational data only.
-It must not be presented as real company, customer, citizen, player, patient, government, or platform data.
+This project uses synthetic wellness and fitness data only.
+It must not be presented as real user, patient, customer, company, or healthcare data.

 ---